Virgin Media O2 Logo in white

 How to access the Virgin TV Ultra HD channel

-Simply go to CH 175 or CH 999 to access Virgin TV Ultra HD.
+Go to CH 175 or CH 999 to access Virgin TV Ultra HD.
 Don’t have a 4K TV?
 Never fear, because you can also watch the Virgin TV Ultra HD channel through your HD TV.
-Lucky you!

 Can’t access the Virgin TV Ultra HD channel on Virgin TV?